mirasaujan/CorrectMVC/README.md

 <h2>🥅 Motivation</h2>
 <li>MVC is considered a bad architecture.
 (Massive View Controller)</li>
-<li>VIPER and all its deviations are bad and ruin thousand of lives for people who continue to use it.</li>
+<li>VIPER and all its deviations are bad and ruin thousand of lives</li>

 <br><br>